gary-dalton/RaspberryPi-projects/rpi_iptables.md

 # for everyone is really desired.
 Most likely you will only allow access
 # from certain IPs.

-# Allows TightVNC connections.
+# Allows vncserver connections.
 Uncomment this to allow VNC.
 Again, this is
 # best restricted to certain IPs
 #-A INPUT -p tcp -m state --state NEW --dport 5901 -j ACCEPT